ghga-de/docs.ghga.de/user_docs/metadata/entities.md

 ### **Analysis Method Supporting File**

-For any additional information pertaining to the *Analysis Methods* entity, the data submitter can use the *Analysis Method Supporting File*.
+For any additional information pertaining to the *Analysis Method* entity, the data submitter can use the *Analysis Method Supporting File*.

 #### **Analysis Method Supporting File properties**